cancerberoSgx/astq/README.md

 For accessing arbitrary AST-style data structures, an adapter has to be provided.
 By default ASTq has adapters for use with ASTy, XML DOM, Parse5 and Mozilla AST.

+**IMPORTANT** Types are strictly checked, and in particular `getParentNode` and `getNodeAttrValue` must return exactly `null` if there is no value.
+Other falsy values even undefined, will be considered as non-null values and could cause infinite recursions or similar unexpected behavior..

 The `ASTQAdapter` interface is:

 - `ASTQAdapter#taste(node: Object): Boolean`:<br/>
   Taste `node` to be sure this adapter is intended to handle it.